kumarvshc/document-processor-app/README.md

 - Detects word positions within text files.
 - Matches user-defined regular expression patterns.
 - Stores processed results in an Azure SQL Database.

 ---

-## How It Works
-1. Specify the folder path containing the files.
-2. The processor reads each file one by one.
-3. Performs word position detection and regex pattern matching.
-4. Captures and stores the results in an SQL database for further processing.

----